phalcon-orphanage/docs/en/api/Phalcon_Cache.md

 ```
 Deletes multiple cache items in a single operation.

-@param iterable $keys A list of string-based keys to be deleted.

 @return bool True if the items were successfully removed.
 False if there was an error.

-@throws Phalcon\Cache\Exception\InvalidArgumentException
-  MUST be thrown if $keys is neither an array nor a Traversable,
-  or if any of the $keys are not a legal value.
+@throws Phalcon\Cache\Exception\InvalidArgumentException MUST be thrown if $keys is neither an array nor a Traversable, or if any of the $keys are not a legal value.

 ```php